martinty/automated-testing/README.md

 Testing C++ code with Boost Unit Test Framework.

+## Info

+- The zip-file has to be named handin.zip
+- The main()-function has to be placed in main.cpp or removed
+- Every header file needs the extension .h
+- Only works with oving03 (cannonball) at the moment
+- Every function has to be declared exactly the same as in the assignment
+- The delivered code has to be in a runnable state

 ## Nice to know

 To write the output of a command to a file, there are basically 10 commonly used ways.